eshifflett/graphappclient/README.md

 selected_user.delete_user()
 ```

+## Authentication and Permissions
+Before interaction with the Microsoft Graph API can be done with this library, an initial setup must be performed by an administrator of your Microsoft Organization.
+For more details about the authentication process and requesting the necessary permissions to perform your wanted actions, [view our documentation on the process here]().

 ## Graph API Components
 ### Users
 Users are accessed and interacted with via the `GraphAppClient` and `User` classes.